huangminghuang/hpp-proto/README.md

 ## Features
 * All Protocol Buffers message definitions are mapped to simple C++ aggregates based on standard C++ library.
 * Each generated C++ aggregate are associated with static C++ reflection data for protobuf encoding and decoding.
-* Each generated C++ aggregate also contains [glaze](https://github.com/stephenberry/glaze) compatible meta data for JSON serialization.
+* Each generated C++ aggregate also contains meta data for JSON serialization using slightly modified [glaze](https://github.com/stephenberry/glaze) library.
 * Only Protocol Buffers syntax 2 and 3 (except `service`) are supported, no edition support currently.
-* Support non-owning mode code generation
+* Support non-owning mode code generation.
+* Support compile time serialization.

 ## Getting Started

 ### [optional] Install google protoc
 hpp-proto requires google protoc for code generation.
-It can either use the existing  protoc installation on your system or automatically compiling protoc from source when cmake fails to find it.
+It can either use the existing  protoc installation on your system or automatically compiling protoc from source.

 ### [optional] Install hpp-proto